wietzesuijker/alertzarr/README.md

 - Real conversion currently targets **Sentinel-2 L2A Zarr v2** scenes exposed via the EODC catalog.
 If none intersect the alert AOI, AlertZarr falls back to the previous JSON stub so the run still produces a STAC Item.
 - Scene discovery relies on the EODC STAC API and remains best-effort.
 Network errors simply log a warning and continue.
 - The pipeline targets the sample Copernicus alerts included in `data/sample_alerts/`.
 Bring your own alerts by dropping JSON files with the same schema.
-- Titiler visualisation is not bundled yet; consume the generated STAC Item + GeoZarr metadata with your own viewers.
+- TiTiler visualisation requires a reachable `TITILER_BASE_URL`.
+Provide one (local or remote) so AlertZarr can emit working viewer + TileJSON links.